 To achieve the ‘fit’ look that most of us seek, there’s no question that it requires regular exercise (preferably a combination of resistance training and cardio) along with a healthy diet while watching our caloric intake.
 At this point in time, the magical pill that will do this for us hasn’t been invented… Or has it?

 Research on Fish Oil and Body Fat?

 Researchers from Washington published their results of a study involving the effect of fish oil supplementation on body composition.
-Specifically, the measured the effects of fish oil supplementation for six weeks on basal metabolic rate (BMR), body weight, fat mass, fat free mass, body fat percentage, and salivary cortisol.
+Specifically, they measured the effects of fish oil supplementation for six weeks on basal metabolic rate (BMR), body weight, fat mass, fat-free mass, body fat percentage, and salivary cortisol.

 The study itself included 44 individuals of both genders who were randomized to consume either the placebo (Safflower Oil) or 4 g/day of fish oil supplying 1,600mg/d eicosapentaenoic acid (EPA) and 800mg/d docosahexaenoic acid (DHA).

 In terms of the background for this study, the researchers noted that in rodent models, consumption of cold-water fish is linked to lower total body fat stores.
 Though the mechanism for this is not yet understood, they noted that fish oil may have an effect on lipogenic gene suppression.